“Data is the new oil” is perhaps one of the most popular catchphrases highlighting the importance of data.

 Looking at the data generated every day by YouTube, we can see that the video platform receives a lot of attention.
-Overall, YouTube views increase by an amazing 4.5 million with every passing minute.
+Overall, YouTube reached an amazing 5 billion videos being viewed every single day.

 Considering the rise of the company’s share of the total amount of data in the world in 2019, Netflix has further cemented its position as a staple of the cinema viewing experience.

 16. Netflix released approximately 2,769 hours of original content in 2019.